rust-lang/rust/README.md

 ## Trademark

-The Rust programming language is an open source, community project governed by a core team.
-It is also sponsored by the Mozilla Foundation (“Mozilla”), which owns and protects the Rust and Cargo trademarks and logos (the “Rust Trademarks”).
+The Rust programming language is an open source, community project governed by [the Rust Foundation][rust-foundation], which also owns and protects the Rust and Cargo trademarks and logos (the “Rust Trademarks”).

 If you want to use these names or brands, please read the [media guide][media-guide].